NeverGone97/react-native-doc-viewer-newest/README.md

 #### 2018 Roadmap
 - Android file without external Application
 - Windows Phone Support
+#### 2022 Roadmap
+- Fix all error update for new version react-native

 #### IMPORTANT INFORMATION: THIS IS A OPEN SOURCE PROJECT, SOMETIMES I HAVE NO TIME TO DEVELOP THIS PROJECT.
 THANK YOU FOR YOUR PULL REQUEST AND YOUR SUPPORT.
 I will continue to develop it as it is possible in time.